- Heavily used field beyond reasonable repair

 The industry standard for synthetic field infill material has been a mixture of crumb rubber and silica sand.
 Most crumb rubber is manufactured from recycled tires.
 It has been tested by several federal, state and independent agencies and found to be safe and durable.
 Even so, Arlington County continues to look for new ways to enhance the safety and sports performance of its fields.

 Earlier this year, Arlington introduced an alternative infill, EPDM (Ethylene Propylene Diene Monomer), to its lineup of synthetic turf fields.
 EPDM is a vulcanized rubber material that resembles and plays like crumb rubber, but is not made from recycled materials.
 The product is softer than crumb rubber and is less abrasive on turf fibers than rubber.
 Greenbrier’s replacement infill will consist of EPDM and silica sand.
 The same EPDM infill was recently used for the new synthetic turf fields at Williamsburg Middle School.

-The new synthetic turf will be installed over a shock-absorbing pad system, which recently was installed beneath the fields at Wakefield and Washington-Lee High Schools and at Long Bridge Park.
+The new synthetic turf will be installed over a shock-absorbing pad system, which recently was installed beneath the fields at Wakefield and Washington-Liberty High Schools and at Long Bridge Park.
 The shock-absorbing pads have been shown to reduce the number and severity of concussions.
 Arlington County and Arlington Public Schools are committed to reducing concussions in youth athletes, and plan to use shock-absorbing pads under fields where contact sports are played.

 Recycled materials will reduce waste